nextapps-de/mikado/README.md

 </script>
 ```

-> The name of a template inherits from its corresponding filename starting by the folder you passed to the `--src` flag.
+> The name of a template inherits from its corresponding filename starting by the folder you've passed through the `--src` flag when calling the compiler.

-After creation, you need mount to a DOM element as a destination for your render tasks:
+After creation, you need mount the Mikado view instance to an HTML element as a destination for your render tasks:

 ```js
 view.mount(HTMLelement);